🏸

 3

-Game Difference (ALL matches)
+Game Difference (ALL)

 4

-Point Difference (ALL matches)
+Point Difference (ALL)

 Points Won βˆ’ Points Lost across all group matches.